ibm-cloud-docs/Registry/registry_private.md

 - For namespaces that are set up in `ap-north`, use the following private registry URL `private.jp.icr.io`.
 - For namespaces that are set up in `ap-south`, use the following private registry URL `private.au.icr.io`.
+- For namespaces that are set up in `br-sao`, use the following private registry URL `private.br.icr.io`.
 - For namespaces that are set up in `ca-tor`, use the following private registry URL `private.ca.icr.io`.
 - For namespaces that are set up in `eu-central`, use the following private registry URL `private.de.icr.io`.
 - For namespaces that are set up in `jp-osa`, use the following private registry URL `private.jp2.icr.io`.